 "A wild evening of black black humor.
 George C. Wolfe takes no prisoners."— The New York Times

-Climb aboard for a madcap and stinging journey through 11 hilarious looks at African-American culture — from the depths of the Celebrity Slaveship to the spinning heights of Harlem.
-Tony Award winner George C. Wolfe's landmark comedy has electrified, discomforted, and delighted audiences of all colors, skewering stereotypes and redefining what it means to be black in contemporary America.
+The Colored Museum presents 11 hilarious “exhibits” of African-American culture — from the depths of the Celebrity Slaveship to the spinning heights of Harlem.
+Tony Award winner George C. Wolfe’s groundbreaking comedy has electrified, discomforted, and delighted audiences of all colors, skewering stereotypes and redefining what it means to be black in contemporary America.
 Directed and choreographed by Tony Award winner Billy Porter, it features a wonderful cast with terrific music and dancing, and is a great night out at the theatre.

 "The Colored Museum came into my life at a very formative time.
 I was a teenager longing for more than just one type of 'Black' representation in the creative storytelling landscape.
 George Wolfe's unique and irreverent voice of inclusion ignited the fire of possibility inside of me and set me on a creative journey that included stretching myself beyond what, up until then, I thought was possible for a little black gay boy from the ghetto.
 I am forever grateful."— Billy Porter

-George C. Wolfe is the author of The Colored Museum and Spunk, as well as the books of Jelly's Last Jam (Drama Desk Award) and The Wild Party (Tony Award nomination), which he co-authored.
-His Broadway directing credits include A Free Man of Color (Lincoln Center Theater), Angels in America: Millennium Approaches (Tony and Drama Desk Awards, Pulitzer Prize) and Perestroika (Drama Desk Award) and others.
-He is honored to serve on the President's Committee for the Arts and Humanities and recently conceived/directed a celebration of the American musical at the White House.
+George C. Wolfe is the author of The Colored Museum and Spunk, as well as the books of Jelly’s Last Jam (Drama Desk Award) and The Wild Party (Tony Award nomination), which he co-authored.
+His Broadway directing credits include A Free Man of Color (Lincoln Center Theater); Angels in America: Millennium Approaches (Tony and Drama Desk Awards, Pulitzer Prize) and Perestroika (Drama Desk Award); Bring in ’da Noise, Bring in ’da Funk (Tony and Drama League Awards)..

 Prices may vary and are subject to change at any time.